rachitnigam/rachitnigam.com/content/post/free-agent-cornell.md

 to the department_, which highlights Cornell's commitment towards the student's academic freedom.
-Concretely, this means that Cornell guarantees funding, usually through teaching assistantship, for the student without tying them to an advisor [^1].
+Concretely, this means that Cornell guarantees funding, usually through teaching assistantship, for the student without tying them to an advisor.
 This is supposed to allow the students to explore and talk to potential advisors without being worried about funding.
 This is the Free Agent system at Cornell.
 Students are free agents till they decide who they want to work with.